jayrbolton/mock_microservice/README.md

 # Mock JSON micro-services

+> Work in progress; not ready yet

 Run a micro JSON server with docker that receives and responds to canned JSON requests with certain parameters.

-This uses a tiny alpine image with a python server (see `src/mock_json_service/server.py` for source).
+Declare your mock endpoints in a single JSON file, then run the server with a tiny alpine docker image.

 ## Quick start